Reading time: ~5 mins.

 How does that help a business or organization secure media coverage?
 I’ll bet you a gently-worn breadmaker you’ve known someone who worked in editorial at a magazine or local paper.
 If they’ve lost their job or been furloughed as a result of the pandemic, tell me how that connection matters when it comes to generating press attention.

 Media contacts change all the time, that’s nothing new.
 However, in recent months the pace has accelerated due to the global crisis.
 The cold truth is junior staffers at agencies now scan the Twitter feeds of reporters every day to learn who resigned, changed their coverage area, or sadly, who was laid off.
 For the first time since the 2008 recession, updating media lists is somewhat of an emotionally taxing responsibility.

 Since “go-to” contacts in media relations haven’t been a thing in years and there’s been a continuous decline in the value of media lists, maybe the pandemic’s impact can be seen as an opportunity for a long-overdue task: rethinking how PR agencies are evaluated.

 Pandemic = Wake-Up Call For PR Partner Selection

 Public relations is about creating and managing clear, positive communication lines between an organization and its audience.
 At this moment, the most valuable core skills a PR partner can offer — when it comes to media relations — are creative copywriting, domain expertise, and an understanding of what the press does and does not want to hear.

-Each day, talented communications and PR professionals secure stories with media outlets they’ve never contacted before based on their storytelling in pitch emails.
-Copywriting skills and the ability to understand what makes a story compelling to a reader will always outweigh a well-groomed media list.
-So, if marketers chose a PR agency pre-COVID-19, or very recently, based on all the “right” reporters they knew, it’s a must to examine the results they’ve produced since mid-March.
+Each day, talented PR professionals secure stories with media outlets they’ve never contacted before based on their storytelling in media pitches.
+Copywriting skills and the ability to understand what makes a story compelling to a particular audience will always outweigh a well-groomed media list.
+So, if marketers chose a PR agency pre-COVID-19, or very recently, based on all the “right” reporters they knew, it’s a must to examine the results they’ve produced since mid-March 2020.